bigmoves/quickslice/docs/README.md

 # Quickslice

 Quickslice is an AppView for AT Protocol applications.
-Point it at your Lexicon schemas and you get a production GraphQL API with OAuth authentication, real-time sync from the network, and joins across record types.
+Import your Lexicon schemas and you get a GraphQL API with OAuth authentication, real-time sync from the network, and joins across record types.

 ## The Problem